hpc/charliecloud/doc/ch-image_desc.rst

 Docker.
 Thus, the size of the context is immaterial, and the build reads directly from storage like any other local process would.
 However, you still can't access anything outside the context directory.

-If there is no context directory when using STDIN, the default location is your current working directory.

 Variable substitution
 ~~~~~~~~~~~~~~~~~~~~~